 AFAR partners with CreditCards.com and may receive a commission from card issuers.
 This site does not include all financial companies or all available financial offers.
 Compensation may impact how an offer is presented.
 Our coverage is independent and objective, and has not been reviewed, approved, or endorsed by any of these entities.
 Opinions expressed here are entirely those of the AFAR editorial team.

-Many travelers jumped on the Chase Sapphire Preferred bandwagon in 2021, enticed by massive introductory offers.
-Then, in a plot twist we didn’t see coming, Chase revived one of those mega offers last month and raised its introductory bonus to 80,000 points—that’s $1,000 on travel when redeemed through Chase Ultimate Rewards.
-But since all good things must come to an end, this deal will vanish at the end of the day on June 1, 2022.
+Many travelers jumped on the Chase Sapphire Preferred bandwagon in 2021 and 2022, enticed by massive introductory offers.
+Chase has revived one of its mega offers and raised its introductory bonus to 80,000 points—that’s $1,000 on travel when redeemed through Chase Ultimate Rewards.
+But be quick—this deal will vanish at the end of the day on May 24, 2023.

-Find out more details about this offer and why you should take advantage of it before it’s gone.
+Below, find out more about this offer and why you should take advantage of it before it’s gone.

 Chase Sapphire Preferred sign-up offer details